On this page

-Each type of employee varies so it's important to think carefully about which type of worker will work best for you.
-Find additional advice on identifying the skills and experience needed for a new role by using workforce planning and HR templates.
+Each type of employee varies, so it's important to think carefully about which type of worker will work best for you.

 - Permanent or fixed-term employees

-The key options are listed below to help you decide on your employment choice.
+The key options listed below will help you decide on your employment choice.

 - receive payment as wages or salary